atamborrino/streamee.js/README.md

-var stream1 = // Readable stream for example from a HTTP chunked response, a MongoDB response, ... var stream2 = // another readable stream var promiseOfStream = // sometimes, because of callbacks, we can only get a Q Promise[Readable] instead of a Readable var stream3 = ee.flattenReadable(promiseOfStream) // well, now you can flatten it!
+var stream1 = // Readable stream for example from a HTTP chunked response, a MongoDB response, ... var stream2 = // another readable stream var promiseOfStream = // sometimes, because of callbacks, we can only get a Q.Promise[Readable] instead of a Readable var stream3 = ee.flattenReadable(promiseOfStream) // well, now you can flatten it!

 ee.pipeAndRun( // create a pipeline